 - 1. Filing with a round file makes the chain too aggressive. - 2.
-Depth gauges that are too deep will make the chain aggressive. - 3.
+Depth gauges that are too low will make the chain aggressive. - 3.
 Even a new chain is sharpened relatively aggressively. - 4.
 If the guide bar is worn in the chain groove, it can also be a cause of the problem. - 5.
 If the guide bar is oblique to the sawing direction it can also add to the problem.

-If you sharpen with LOGOSOL's Sharpening Robot (item no. 9999-000-1515) or another electric sharpening machine with grinding disc you will most probably get a very fine sawn surface.
+If you sharpen with LOGOSOL's automatic chain grinder (ref. no. 9999-000-1515) or another electric sharpening machine with grinding disc, you will most probably get a very fine sawn surface.
 Even new chains may have to be sharpened if ridged patterns occur.
+A solid guide bar, with milled groove for the chain, usually gives a better sawing result thatn a laminated guide bar.